mathmaster13/palhack/README.md

 This allows the PAL people to have nice things.
 But my real goal is to use this PAL port to run a game as close to the PAL version as I possibly can on NTSC hardware.
 I'm not sure what will be possible with this, but let's see!

-I also fixed a minor bug - resetting now preserves all your menu data!
-Yay!
+I also am fixing speedhack bugs if I find them.

 ## Speedhack-PAL: Issues